 While a crime like auto theft can be charged as a third degree felony, the penalties for this crime are not to be taken lightly.
 If you are convicted third degree felony auto theft, you can receive up to seven years in prison and $15,000 in fines.

 While the crimes listed above are felonies, it is important to understand that Pennsylvania also imposes stiff penalties for misdemeanors.
 For example, if you are convicted of a first degree misdemeanor, you can serve up to five years in prison.

 Contact an Experienced Pennsylvania Criminal Defense Lawyer

-If you or a family member was arrested for a criminal offense, you should contact an experienced criminal defense lawyer in Philadelphia for legal help.
+If you or a family member was arrested for a criminal offense, you should contact an experienced criminal defense lawyer for UPenn students and other students or children in Philadelphia for legal help.
 At the Law Offices of Lloyd Long, we are dedicated to providing you with the aggressive legal representation that you deserve.
-To schedule a free consultation to discuss your case, call us at (215) 666-0381, or contact us online today.
+To schedule a free consultation to discuss your case, call us at (215) 302-0171, or contact us online today.